Founded in 1936 by Dick and Julie Pope, Cypress Gardens

 being removed.
 The park closed yet again in September 2009.
 After

-months of limbo, it was sold and later reopened as Legoland
+months in limbo, Cypress Gardens was sold to Merlin Entertainments and later reopened as Legoland

 After the park switched over to Legoland, three coasters were removed (see below for pictures and more information):

-Galaxi Spin (2005-2008) sat until April 2010.
-It was then moved a little north and is now Power Trip Coaster
+Galaxy Spin (2005-2008) sat until April 2010.
+It was then moved a little north and became Power Trip Coaster, and later the

 Starliner (2007-2008) only ran for a year after it was relocated to Cypress Gardens.
 It was torn down in 2010.